 Stormwater water runoff from the areas that have at least a 6-inch compacted soil cover (free of waste) over the waste materials can be directed to flow into the stormwater management system.
 Stormwater runoff that has been in contact with waste materials is classified as leachate and cannot be diverted into the stormwater management system.
 Stormwater runoff from the upper portion of the landfill travels via sheet flow into collection terraces located along the sideslopes of the landfill.
 Stormwater runoff flows within the collection terraces and is conveyed, via stormwater structures, down the landfill and into ditches that are located on the perimeter of the landfill.
 The perimeter ditches convey stormwater runoff to a stormwater management pond located in the northeast corner of the facility.
 Stormwater runoff collected in the pond is allowed to percolate.
-As the water in the pond rises, an overflow structure located on the southside of the pond, allows water to be discharged into the heavily vegetative area located on the eastside of the facility.
+As the water in the pond rises, an overflow structure located on the southside of the pond, allows water to be discharged into the heavily vegetative wetland area, designated as Wetland No. 1, -located on the eastside of the facility.
 Two culverts, located beneath the main access road, allow stormwater to flow from the eastside of the site under the road and along a channel to the southwest corner of the site.
-A culvert under the road at this point allows stormwater to flow offsite.
+The stormwater will then enter the old borrow pit that will be transformed into a wet detention system with a manmade littoral zone.
+The wet detention system will allow for sediments to fall out of suspension.
+The littoral zone will enhance removal of sediments and turbidity.
+The wet detention system is designed to allow for the gradual release of stormwater beneath the road where the water will flow into a ditch that leaves the facility.-A culvert under the road at this point allows stormwater to flow offsite.
 Once offsite the runoff flows overland and via naturally occurring channels until the flows eventually flows into the Peace River.